KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 This module arose from discussions at the XMPP Summit about enforcing better ciphers in TLS.
 It may seem attractive to disallow some insecure ciphers or require forward secrecy, but doing this at the TLS level would provide the user with an unhelpful "Encryption failed" message.
 This module does this enforcing at the application level, allowing better error messages.
 KodeNet XMPP is set to allow only ciphers that enable [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy).

 #### [XEP-0012](https://xmpp.org/extensions/xep-0012.html): uptime
-This module allows the server to respond to requests for how long it has been running.
+This module implements XEP-0012 and allows the server to respond to requests for how long it has been running.

 #### [XEP-0092](http://xmpp.org/extensions/xep-0092.html): version
 Using this module allows the servers to respond to software version requests.